Center for Power Optimization of Electro-thermal Systems

 The Center for Power Optimization of Electro-Thermal Systems (POETS) offers a 10-week summer research program that provides undergraduate students with an opportunity to explore careers in research.
 Students gain an experience that will help strengthen their knowledge, skills and understanding of research methodologies as well as graduate school.
 The POETS REU program places students at one of its four universities: Howard University, Stanford University, University of Arkansas, and University of Illinois.
 While at a POETS institution, REU students work on a POETS research project under the guidance and mentorship of a faculty member and graduate student or post-doctoral mentor.
 In addition to research, students will participate in bi-weekly research seminars and professional development workshops, engage in a variety of social and professional events and communicate their research progress at multiple venues including POETS’ annual meeting in September.
-The goal of POETS REU program is to provide a unique summer experience that encourages students to purse graduate studies in engineering.
+The goal of POETS REU program is to provide a unique summer experience that encourages students to pursue graduate studies in engineering.

 - Hands-on research